Earls captains second-string Ireland against Maori

 "They've had time to learn all those lessons, be more disciplined, be more accurate and understand what it takes to win a big game."

-Ireland: Lowry; Larmour, Earls (capt), McCloskey, O'Brien; Frawley, Casey; Coombes, Timoney, Prendergast; Treadwell, McCarthy; O'Toole, Scannell, Loughman.
+Ireland: Lowry; Larmour, Earls (capt), McCloskey, O'Brien; Frawley, Casey; Loughman, Scannell, O'Toole, McCarthy, Treadwell; Prendergast, Timoney, Coombes.

 Replacements: Herring, Byrne, Bealham, Baird, Conan, Murray, Carbery, Hansen.